-Linda McLean, a children’s fashion editor at Family Traveller magazine and founder of the site Smudgetikka, likes the high-quality kids’ underwear from the British brand Boden.
+Linda McLean, a children’s fashion editor at Family Traveller magazine and the founder of the website Smudgetikka, told us she likes the kids’ underwear options from the British brand Boden.
 “Their value packs of underwear for boys and girls always have cool prints and of-the-moment color combinations,” she says, adding that the underwear is well made.
 The above set for girls combines striped styles with Liberty of London–esque floral prints, while the set shown for boys includes briefs with monster motifs (both Boden will fit kids up to age 8).

 With its classic French styling and understated charm, McLean calls Petit Bateau the “crème de la crème of underwear for kids.”
-Petit Bateau is also a favorite of Ariane Goldman, founder of Hatch and a mom of two.
-“I’m a Francophile so where I can get a little piece of Parisian design on my girls, I do,” says Goldman.
+The brand is also a favorite of mom of two Ariane Goldman, the founder of Hatch.
+“I’m a Francophile, so when I can get a little piece of Parisian design on my girls, I do,” says Goldman.
 The above sets will fit toddlers ages 2 and 3.

-As editor of Earnshaw’s, a magazine about the children’s fashion industry magazine Earnshaw’s, Emily Beckman sees a lot of kids’ underwear, but these sweet, U.S.-made bottoms are her top pick of the moment.
-“Esme underwear for children is extremely soft, comfortable and lightweight,” she says.
+As editor of Earnshaw’s, a magazine about the children’s fashion industry, Emily Beckman sees a lot of kids’ underwear.
+She told us these sweet, made-in-the-USA bottoms are her top pick of the moment.
+“Esme underwear for children is extremely soft, comfortable and lightweight,” she explains.
 “Girls’ styles are made with finishing touches of lace and rosette for a cute, age-appropriate look.”
 Their boxer briefs for boys are also age-appropriate; in addition to the solid-colored pairs above, you can also get Esme boys’ briefs with adorable prints, like monkeys or movie snacks.